RoxanneConnelly/Social-Class-Inequalities-in-General-Cognitive-Ability-in-Two-British-Birth-Cohorts/README.md

 ### Roxanne Connelly (R.Connelly@warwick.ac.uk)
 ### Vernon Gayle (vernon.gayle@ed.ac.uk)

 This repository hosts a Jupyter Notebook which accompanies the paper above.
-Details of how to access the required data are available in the notebook.
+Details of how to access the required data are provided in the notebook.

 ### Abstract